ajfisher/ajfisher.me/src/content/posts/2012-11-20-a-clickster-fail-of-epic-proportions.md

 My fear is that it will be business as usual in Australian Retail - where this is used as yet another reason why ecommerce is not viable and investment and learning will evaporate.

-**#Update: 21/11/2012 13:50 AEDT**
+_Update: 2012-11-12 13:50 AEDT_

 I mentioned in my post above that Kogan survived alongside other retailers such as Target etc. According to some people who have chatted to me, apparently Kogan did experience a small period out down time however I didn't see that as I was going back to the site every hour or so last night.

 Also I just want to point out for the record, as part of this post has been used in articles on The Age and SMH, that this was not written in my capacity as CTO of JBA.
-JBA work with a lot of retailers around crafting better customer experiences, who fully recognise the challenges of doing ecommerce at scale, and who are working hard to try and build or refactor platforms to to deliver the type of experience that should have happened last night.
+JBA work with a lot of retailers around crafting better customer experiences, who fully recognise the challenges of doing ecommerce at scale, and who are working hard to try and build or refactor platforms to deliver the type of experience that should have happened last night.